mahbird/InkWeatherMini/README.md

-<h2>Connecting the wires:</h2>

-- DESPI-C02 ->	ESP32-C6:

-- BUSY	->	14

-- RES	->	9

-- D/C	->	1

-- CS	->	18

-- SCK	->	23

-- SDI	->	22

-- GND	->	GND

-- 3V3	->	3V3

-(There are two GND and 3V3 on the Firebeetle ESP32-C6, either ones will work.
-**Do not feed 5V to the display, most of them operates at 3V3**

-Then connect the screen to the connector on the board.
-Pay attention to the orientation of the screen, usually both the display and the adaptor board should be facing up , but this might be the opposite for some adaptor boards.
-If screen doesn't work, try the other way round.

 - Download the code on this project's main page, (click on <> code -> Download ZIP).
 ![download](https://github.com/user-attachments/assets/1ea66c3d-8c26-47a8-86db-87f056e0b4fb)

-Extract the zip files and open Weather_Postcard.ino in Arduino IDE, select your board and upload.
+Extract the zip files and open Weather_Postcard.ino in Arduino IDE, change the configuration settings as described in the section below, select your board and upload.
 It will take a while for the code to compile for the first time so please be patient.

 <h2>Configuable settings:</h2>